What does it mean to READ FOR JOY?

 And trusting yourself to find the stories that you most need to hear.

-Here’s an essay Katherine wrote about how to read for joy.
+Here’s Katherine reading part of the essay below about how to read for joy.

 READ FOR JOY